Lower School Curriculum

 Fourth Grade

-Research: Use informational texts and literature to discuss issues that matter to the students, interviewing classmates using oral and digital formats (e.g., Google Slides, iMovie, and Keynote).
+Research: Use informational texts, personal narratives, and literature to explore and discuss issues that matter to the students with an eye toward examining multiple perspectives; interviewing sources using oral and digital formats (e.g., Google Slides, iMovie, Keynote, Comic Life, Scratch, and posters)

-Communication: Students practice engaging in respectful discussions and conversations.
-They learn ways to navigate difficult conversations using accountable language.
+Communication: Students practice engaging in respectful discussions and conversations and learn ways to navigate difficult conversations using accountable language.

 Mathematics

 JK and SK have collaborated with the Erikson Institute’s Early Math Collaborative to put into practice the Big Ideas of Early Mathematics.
-First through fourth grades are using the Singapore math program, which teaches significantly fewer topics per grade level, but in greater depth.
-There are two lower school math specialists who provide weekly support and resources to teachers and students in a whole class setting or in small groups.
-For additional challenges, students in grades 2–4 have the option to attend a weekly challenge word problem session before school.
+First through fourth grades use the Singapore math program, which teaches fewer topics per grade level, but does so in greater depth.
+There are two Lower School math specialists who provide weekly support and resources to teachers and students in a whole class setting or in small groups.
+For additional challenges, students in grades two through four have the option to attend a weekly challenge word problem session before school.

 Junior Kindergarten